 After finishing my Leaving Cert in 2018, I decided to take a year out.
 Being a student with anxiety can be very difficult at times and the thought of going straight from Leaving Cert, which is a very stressful year, into college, an unknown area to me, was honestly terrifying.
-I went to ATU Sligo’s open day in 2019 and had a brilliant experience.
+I went to ATU Sligo’s Open Day in 2019 and had a brilliant experience.
 I knew I was interested in business but I wasn’t sure what course I would like to do.
-I was introduced to many lectures and heads of departments, who reassured me and explained their college courses.
+I was introduced to many lecturers and heads of departments, who reassured me and explained their courses.
 Through this very positive experience, I decided this course in Marketing at ATU Sligo would best suit me, as I have an interest in marketing and I love communication which is an important tool for marketing.

 What specifically about the degree do you particularly enjoy?